elaborate-code/jigsaw-localization/README.md

 ### Using folder structure for lang prefix

-This section explains how to dump the `__` helper second argument for a more intuitive approache.
+This section explains how to dump the `__` helper second argument for a more intuitive approach.

 ```php
 echo $page->__($text);